JacobKnyspel/personal-website/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-  - title: Principal Investigator
+  - title: Independent Research Project
     company: Gender Salience Scale Project
     company_url: ''
     company_logo: gssp
     location: London
     date_start: '2022-11-01'
     date_end: ''
-    description: I am leading an independent research project under the supervision of [Dr Ashley Brown](https://www.kcl.ac.uk/people/ashley-brown) (King's College London), the aim of which is to develop and validate a new quantitative scale of gender salience.
+    description: I am leading an independent research project under the supervision of [Dr Ashley Brown](https://www.kcl.ac.uk/people/ashley-brown) at the Department of Psychology, King's College London, the aim of which is to develop and validate a new quantitative scale of gender salience.
 This will involve the completion of a pre-registered quantitative study, during which data will be analysed using a combination of structural equation modelling and regression modelling techniques.
-Read more about the project [here](https://jacob-knyspel.netlify.app/project/gender-salience-scale-project/).
+Read more about the project [here](https://jacob-knyspel.netlify.app/project/gender-salience-scale-project/). \\ My responsibilities

   - title: Undergraduate Research Project
     company: Department of Psychology, King's College London